March 28, 2002

 chips, to arrive for our interview.
 Before you start feeling sorry for me, I

-had a nice time talking to Chantal and watching their 5-year-old daughter do
+had a nice time talking to Amanda and watching their 5-year-old daughter do

 cartwheels across the living room floor, and listen to their 3-year-old son